-Is US Mobile's unlimited data a better value than Mint Mobile?
+Mint Mobile vs. US Mobile: Which MVNO should you get?

 |1 month

-The majority of users will fit into a Mint Mobile plan based on usage and will be able to save some money over US Mobile depending on how many months they are prepared to buy.
+The majority of users will fit into a Mint Mobile plan based on usage and will be able to save some money over US Mobile, depending on how many months they are prepared to buy.
 Mint Mobile's greater flexibility in international calling, especially with free calling to Mexico and Canada, will be a great bonus for many.

-US Mobile can still be a great value and its $40 unlimited plan is great even when you pay the extra $10 for faster speeds and hotspot data.
+US Mobile, which offers endless customization, can also be a fantastic choice for light and heavy users alike.
+Its $45 unlimited plan is worth it, even though you need to pay an extra $10 for 20GB of hotspot data.
 For an unlimited plan with GSM and Verizon compatibility, it's hard to beat.
-US Mobile is also going to be able to provide a better fit for lighter users.
+It's also a better choice for families looking to save money as they add more lines.
+With three lines on the unlimited plan, you get a free entertainment perk included as well as international roaming.

-Mint's Mobile's packages
+Mint Mobile vs. US Mobile: Mint's Mobile's packages

 That being said, if you want to try to save some more money, you can reduce your data usage by taking better advantage of things like public Wi-Fi or downloading videos, music, or podcasts on Wi-Fi before heading out.
 If you do try this route and find that you still need more data, you can easily upgrade your Mint Mobile plan mid-cycle by paying the difference.